JieyuWu/ToyotaMod/Fingerprinting.md

 ## Creating Fingerprint 1.0 (deprecated)

-1. Turn off car, connect Panda to car (normally via Giraffe or car harness) and connect Panda to EON running OpenPilot.
+1. Turn off car, connect Panda to car (normally via Giraffe or car harness) and connect Panda to comma device running OpenPilot.

-2. If you have the car harness, disable openpilot in EON UI settings so that your car is using the stock system.
+2. If you have the car harness, disable openpilot in UI settings so that your car is using the stock system.
 If you have a giraffe, set the switches so that the stock system is enabled.
 For this procedure you want to collect the messages sent by the stock system, not openpilot.

-3. Run these commands in 2 separate sessions (SSH into EON, run "tmux a" and press "\` + c" to create new sessions)...
+3. Run these commands in 2 separate sessions (SSH into comma device, run "tmux a" and press "\` + c" to create new sessions)...
 in first session run:
     `/data/openpilot/selfdrive/boardd/boardd`
 in second session run (one line):